Beebe Ranch

 Beebe Ranch is an American horse ranch and museum located at 3062 Ridge Road, Chincoteague, Virginia.
+It was originally founded as a horse farm by the Beebe family sometime prior to 1923.

-It closed in 2010 and then reopened on July 27, 2016.
-The museum focuses on two Chincoteague Ponies, Misty and her foal Stormy, featured in the novels Misty of Chincoteague (1947) and Stormy, Misty's Foal (1963) by Marguerite Henry.
-Misty and Stormy resided at the ranch and their taxidermically preserved figures were displayed at the museum for many years before being relocated to the Museum of Chincoteague Island.
+The Ranch closed in 2010 when its owner, Billy Beebe, was deployed to Afghanistan during the War in Afghanistan as a member of the National Guard of the United States; it reopened on July 27, 2016.
+The museum focuses on two Chincoteague Ponies, Misty (1946 – 1972) and her foal Stormy (1962 – 1993), featured in the children's books Misty of Chincoteague (1947) and Stormy, Misty's Foal (1963) by pony book author Marguerite Henry.

+Misty and Stormy resided at the ranch, and their taxidermically preserved figures were displayed at the museum for years before being relocated to the Museum of Chincoteague Island.
 Misty had stayed in the house at the ranch during the Ash Wednesday Storm of 1962, a major winter storm that struck the coast and became the basis for the book Stormy, Misty's Foal.